everii-Group/mocoapp-api-docs/README.md

 ## General

-- Data to MOCO is sent as JSON (Content-Type: application/json) and also represented as JSON
+- Request payloads to MOCO must be sent as valid JSON with a mandatory `Content-Type: application/json`-header.
+Responses are also sent as JSON.
 - All requests have to be [authenticated](#authentication) with a user-specific key
 - Example responses showcase the happy case, i.e. usually the `200 OK` response
 - Collections are usually [paginated](#pagination)